 If the verification is carried out step-by-step as listed below, there is little chance of confusion around insurance claims.
 The steps explained below will also throw light on the importance of insurance eligibility verification.

-2. Patient Enrolment – Patient demographics is the core data of a healthcare facility.
+2. Patient Enrolment – Patient demographics are the core data of a healthcare facility.
 The main question is, what should be included and what may be omitted.
-For instance, identification –name, date of birth and address are required; so are diagnosis, allergies, and medical history; however, patient emergency contact, family doctor, insurance provider may be captured elsewhere under specific heads.
+For instance, identification –name, date of birth, and address are required; so are diagnosis, allergies, and medical history; however, patient emergency contact, family doctor, and insurance provider may be captured elsewhere under specific heads.

 3. Eligibility Verification – The most neglected aspect of revenue cycle management, eligibility verification –if done right, can increase the number of “clean” claims.
 If the verification process is smooth, many problems like delayed payments, rework, decreased patient satisfaction, increased errors, and non-payment can be addressed.

 Verification of Coverage and Benefits: It is important to periodically check the coverage and benefits extended under the insurance plan of the patient.
 For this, an accurate record of patient information has to be maintained because any changes like marriage, birth, and divorce can change coverage and benefits.
-In the process, it is good to advise the patient on benefits like co-pay, deductibles, in and out- of- network services.
+In the process, it is good to advise the patient on benefits like co-pays, deductibles, and out-of-network services.

 4. Pre-authorization – Prior authorization for treatment is obtained from the payer.
 You can read more about it here.